natashabatalha/PandExo/docs/tutorialhst.rst

 HST Tutorial
 ===============

-This file demonstrates how to use TExoNS to predict the: 1.
+This file demonstrates how to use PandExo to predict the:
-Transmission/emission spectrum S/N ratio 2.
-Observation start window for
+1. Transmission/emission spectrum S/N ratio
-any system observed with WFC3/IR.
+2. Observation start window for any system observed with WFC3/IR.

 .. code:: python